carnevalli/containerized-rabbitmq-tutorials/README.md

 - PHP
 - Python

-Instructions to build and run the containers are available in the README file inside each folder.
+Instructions to build and run the containers are available at the README file inside each folder.